dhrithi09/Plasma-Donor-App/README.md

 ```
 git remote add upstream https://github.com/DSC-JSS-NOIDA/Plasma-Donor-App
 ```
-###### In this example, // upstream // is the shortname we have supplied for the remote repository since in terms of Git, “upstream” refers to the repository that you cloned from.
-If you want to add a remote pointer to the repository of a collaborator, you may want to provide that collaborator’s username or a shortened nickname for the shortname.
+###### In this example, // upstream // is the short name we have supplied for the remote repository since in terms of Git, “upstream” refers to the repository that you cloned from.
+If you want to add a remote pointer to the repository of a collaborator, you may want to provide that collaborator’s username or a shortened nickname for the short name.

 ### 11. Sync the Fork
 ###### Once you have configured a remote that references the upstream and original repository on GitHub, you are ready to sync your fork of the repository to keep it up-to-date.